Exawind/openturbine/docs/sphinx/theory/overview.rst

-In the following, we describe the time-integration algorithm for index-3 differential-algebraic-equation (DAE-3) systems, which is the backbone of the OpenTurbine framework.
+In the following, we describe the time-integration algorithm for index-3 differential-algebraic-equation (DAE-3) systems, which is the backbone of the Kynema framework.
 We then discuss the governing equations for a single rigid body, and then the theory and numerical discretization for flexible beams and practical consideration in modeling wind turbine blades.
 The full constrained system for a